Authorities4 min read3 of 6

 Overview

-You are designed to make snap decisions without hesitation.
-Your intuition and senses are heightened, and you can instantly sense if something is right or wrong, suitable or unsuitable.
-It may seem like a rash process, but it is the only way you can trust your decisions.
+You are built to make snap decisions without hesitation.
+Your intuition and senses are heightened, so you can instantly tell whether something is right or wrong for you.
+It may look like a rash process, but it is the only way you can trust your decisions.

-The Spleen Authority requires you to be in the moment and trust your instincts.
-When you find yourself hesitating or pondering, you have disappeared into the Mind and are not being true to your nature.
-You cannot afford to base a decision on a past premise or a future reckoning.
-Your snap decision is not ill-considered or impatient; it is right for you.
+Being in the moment and trusting your instincts is the whole practice.
+When you catch yourself hesitating or turning a choice over, you have slipped into the mind and away from your nature.
+You cannot afford to weigh a decision against past logic or future consequences.
+Your snap decision is not careless or impatient; it is right for you.

-Your senses are naturally sharp, and you should be alert to that feeling that something is wrong or right.
-The Spleen is the quietest of the three awareness centers, and its hunches point out who and what is right to pursue.
-So wherever you go, whomever you meet, and whatever offer is put before you, keep an ear peeled and a nostril flared for that inner radar.
+Your senses are sharp, so stay alert to the feeling that something is off or right.
+The Spleen is the quietest of the three awareness centers, and its hunches show you who and what is worth pursuing.
+Wherever you go, whoever you meet, whatever offer lands in front of you, keep that inner radar on.

 Practical Tips for Daily Life

-Splenic Authority speaks through spontaneous, in-the-moment knowing — a quiet, subtle awareness that something is safe or unsafe, right or wrong, healthy or unhealthy.
-Unlike Emotional Authority, there's no wave to wait out.
-Your truth comes as an instant hit of intuition.
+Splenic Authority speaks through spontaneous, in-the-moment knowing — a quiet sense that something is safe or unsafe, right or wrong, healthy or unhealthy.
+Unlike Emotional Authority, there is no wave to wait out.
+Your truth arrives as an instant hit of intuition.

-The challenge is that splenic awareness is very quiet and speaks only once.
-If you miss it, you can't recreate it.
-Practice tuning into your body's immediate responses before your mind begins analyzing.
-When you walk into a room, meet someone, or face a choice, your spleen has already registered its assessment in the first fraction of a second.
+The catch is that this awareness is very quiet and speaks only once.
+Miss it, and you can't recreate it.
+Practice tuning into your body's immediate response before your mind starts analyzing.
+When you walk into a room, meet someone, or face a choice, your spleen has already registered its read in the first fraction of a second.

-Develop the habit of checking in with your body's subtle signals: tingling, a sense of warmth or cold, a sudden knowing, or a feeling of contraction.
-These are the ways your spleen communicates.
-The more you practice noticing these signals, the louder they become.
+Get in the habit of checking your body's subtle signals: a tingle, a flush of warmth or cold, a sudden knowing, a small contraction.
+That is how your spleen talks to you, and the more you notice it, the clearer it gets.

-Trust your instinct about timing.
-Your spleen is acutely attuned to the right moment for action.
-If something feels urgently right, act on it immediately — don't wait or deliberate.
-Conversely, if you feel a subtle resistance or unease, honor it without needing to explain why.
-Your spleen operates beyond logic and often protects you from dangers your mind hasn't yet perceived.
+Trust its sense of timing.
+Your spleen knows the right moment to act.
+If something feels urgently right, move on it — don't wait or deliberate.
+If you feel a quiet resistance or unease, honor it without demanding a reason.
+Your spleen works beyond logic and often protects you from dangers your mind hasn't caught yet.

 Common Mistakes to Avoid

 Splenic Authority's Achilles heel is ignoring the quiet voice of intuition because it doesn't come with a logical explanation.
-Your spleen might tell you to avoid a situation, leave a meeting, or decline an invitation without providing reasons.
-If you wait for your mind to justify the feeling, you'll override it and often regret it.
+Your spleen might tell you to avoid a situation, leave a meeting, or decline an invitation without giving a reason.
+Wait for your mind to justify the feeling and you'll override it — and usually regret it.

-Another common error is confusing fear with splenic awareness.
-The spleen governs survival instincts and health, so genuine splenic signals relate to well-being and safety.
-Anxiety generated by the mind is different — it tends to be persistent and circular, while splenic awareness is a one-time, clear signal.
+A second common error is confusing fear with splenic awareness.
+The spleen governs survival and health, so genuine splenic signals are about safety and well-being.
+Mind-generated anxiety is different: it is persistent and circular, while splenic awareness is a single, clear signal.

-People with Splenic Authority often make the mistake of staying in situations, jobs, or relationships too long because they've become comfortable.
+People with Splenic Authority also tend to stay in situations, jobs, or relationships too long simply because they've grown comfortable.
 The spleen is about health and survival in the present moment.
-When something is no longer correct for you, your spleen will signal — but if you've conditioned yourself to ignore those signals, you may not hear them.
+When something is no longer correct for you, it will signal — but if you've trained yourself to ignore those signals, you may not hear them.

-Finally, trying to plan decisions in advance undermines Splenic Authority.
+Finally, planning decisions in advance undermines this authority.
 Your spleen responds to real, present-moment stimuli.
-You can't know how it will respond to something that hasn't happened yet.
+You can't know how it will react to something that hasn't happened yet.

 Your Authority in Relationships

-In relationships, Splenic Authority gives you an immediate, instinctive knowing about compatibility and safety.
-When you meet a potential partner, your first impression — that split-second feeling — is your most reliable guide.
+In relationships, Splenic Authority gives you an immediate, instinctive read on compatibility and safety.
+When you meet a potential partner, that split-second first impression is your most reliable guide.
 Pay close attention to how your body responds in someone's presence.

-The spleen is particularly attuned to if someone is healthy for you — physically, emotionally, and energetically.
-If you feel an inexplicable discomfort around someone despite them seeming 'perfect on paper,' trust that instinct.
-Your spleen is detecting something your mind hasn't processed yet.
+The spleen is especially attuned to whether someone is healthy for you — physically, emotionally, and energetically.
+If you feel an inexplicable discomfort around someone who seems perfect on paper, trust that instinct.
+Your spleen is picking up something your mind hasn't processed yet.

-In established relationships, your splenic awareness continues to guide you moment by moment.
+In established relationships, that awareness keeps guiding you moment by moment.
 If something your partner says or does triggers a sudden knowing or physical sensation, honor it.
-Communicate what you sense, even if you can't fully articulate why.
+Say what you sense, even when you can't fully explain why.

-One challenge for Splenic Authority in love is the tendency to stay in relationships past their expiration date out of comfort or fear of the unknown.
-Your spleen knows when a relationship is no longer serving your well-being.
-When that quiet inner voice says it's time to move on, delaying only prolongs suffering for both partners.
-Trust your instinct's timing — it always has your best interest at heart.
+One trap here is staying in a relationship past its expiration date out of comfort or fear of the unknown.
+Your spleen knows when a relationship no longer serves your well-being.
+When that quiet inner voice says it's time to move on, delaying only prolongs the pain for both of you.
+Trust your instinct's timing — it has your best interest at heart.

 Frequently Asked Questions